Topscientist/topscientist/README.md

 - Discord Bots, A new social media platform [SocialCabin](https://github.com/SocialCabin) and various things.

 - 📫 **How to reach me:**
 - Want to reach out?
-Feel free to pop in and say hi in [World of Coding](https://discord.gg/program) or contact me directly over discord -> artymartin AKA Arty
+Feel free to pop in and say Hi in [World of Coding](https://discord.gg/program) or contact me directly over discord -> artymartin AKA Arty

 **🚦 Project Statuses:**

-_SocialCabin_ - Version 1.0B will be avalible to all current beta members starting August.
-A public beta is in discussion.
+_SocialCabin_ - Version 1.0 is avalible to all current beta members.
+A public release is in discussion amongst Project Management.

 _Artys Moderation_ - I have plans for version 6.0 with some cracking features but these are still in the works!...